Why Is Dehydrate Temp so Important?

 Dehydrating Temperature Chart

-Drying foods is a perfect way to preserve them for long-term storage.
+Drying foods is a perfect way to preserve them for long-term storage, and understanding how long dehydrated food lasts helps you match your temperature and storage methods to your goals.
 The key to successful food preservation is to dehydrate at the correct temperature.
 Different foods dry best at different temperatures, so it’s important to know what temperature each type of food is dehydrated.

 Here is a temperature chart that will guide you in dehydrating different types of food: